 Polyneuropathy, organomegaly, endocrinopathy, monoclonal gammopathy, and skin changes.

-Positron emission tomography (PET) is a method of producing a 3-dimensional image of the internal structures of body tissues after administering a natural biochemical substance like glucose or fatty acids.
-These images are generated with the help of a computer.
+Positron emission tomography (PET) is a method of producing a 3-dimensional image of the internal

-A doctor who evaluates the changes caused by disease in tissues and body fluids and helps reach a diagnosis.
+A doctor who evaluates the changes caused by disease in tissues and body fluids and helps reach a

 A doctor who specializes in the diagnosis and treatment of kidney abnormalities.